Alejopdp/sales-pilot-frontend/README.md

+## General

+-   Production ID => gjobfjilbclolpaeinpedbhbehdcpebj
+-   Staging ID => bdogiafgildacfheaaenopoofinjknkb

 ## How to Build

 #### For production

 1. You should manually change the .env.production "REACT_APP_EXTENSION_ID" variable to => "bdogiafgildacfheaaenopoofinjknkb".
+Also change the "REACT_APP_WS_API_URL" y "REACT_APP_API_URL" variables to the production URLs

 2. Then run the command npm run build:packed in the root directory